lorae/roundup/README.md

 # About

 The purpose of this project is regularly track and present the most economics research on an [interactive, sortable feed](https://roundup.streamlit.app/).
 We do so by web scraping research daily from academic organizations' websites.
 The data we collect are titles, authors, summaries, and links of *working papers* (also known as *pre-print papers*), which present academic research that has not yet been vetted by the peer review process.
-The dashboard may be of use for those interested in understanding the most recent active areas of economics research, such as economists, policy-oriented researchers, and students.
+The dashboard may be of use for those interested in active areas of economics research, such as economists, policy-oriented researchers, and students.

 Remotely run via GitHub Actions once daily, this project scrapes data from working paper publishers at 6:40 AM EST, compares newly collected data to a historic record of working papers, and presents the results on an interactive [website](https://roundup.streamlit.app/).
 As of June 2024, the project incorporates data from 21 different sources.